-- Always use DDR4 DIMM modules of the same type, size and speed. - Mixed DIMM speeds can be installed.
-However, all DIMMs will run at the speed of the slowest DIMM. - The motherboard will support odd-numbered modules (1 or 3 modules installed).
+- It is recommended that you use DDR4 DIMM modules of the same type, size and speed. - Mixed DIMM speeds can be installed, however all memory will run at the speed of the slowest DIMM. - The motherboard will support odd-numbered modules (1 or 3 modules installed).
 However, to achieve the best memory performance, a balanced memory population is recommended.